Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion

 {

-\makebox[\textwidth]{ } {We introduce a DINO based ControlNet for Image-to-Video diffusion models that allows using DINOv3 features for structural and semantic guidance, in the image we show: (1) DL3DV style transfer; (2) VKITTI synthetic scene to real weather transfer; (3) Video-from-3DGS.
-We apply a transfer function on the first frames with FLUX.1 KREA~\cite{flux1kreadev2025}.} }
+\makebox[\textwidth]{ } {We introduce a DINO based ControlNet for I2V diffusion models and apply it to video-to-video and video-from-3D tasks.
+It allows using dense DINOv3 features for structural and semantic guidance, in the image we show by row: (1) Style transfer on first frame propagated to later timesteps; (2) video-from-3D obtained by using only the voxel as conditioning with no first frame and with first frame conditioning; (3) VKITTI weather transfer where the first frame is obtained with FLUX.1 KREA~\cite{flux1kreadev2025}.} }